full

 Speaker A:

-You are listening to the we need to Talk About Oscar podcast.
+You are listening to the we need to Talk with Oscar podcast.

 Speaker A:

-And this is our conversation with Dido Montiel, director of Riffraff.
+And this is our conversation with Bibi Dirkan, cinematographer of Midas.

 Speaker B: